All links go directly to official Almont, Michigan government websites.

 Jail & Inmate Records

-The Lapeer County Jail in the city of Lapeer serves as the primary detention facility for residents arrested anywhere in Lapeer County.
+The Lapeer County Jail in the city of Lapeer is the primary detention facility for residents arrested anywhere in Lapeer County.
 All booking procedures take place at this facility, and the public can search for inmates using an online lookup system maintained by the Sheriff's Office.
 Visitors must schedule appointments ahead of time and follow strict security protocols when visiting inmates.
 Michigan law allows for bond or bail to secure temporary release pending trial, and those seeking information about posting bail can contact the jail's administrative office directly.

 Arrest Records